Best 3D Animation Software for Motion Design: Blender, Cinema 4D & More Compared

-Not all 3D tools are created equal—each industry has its own unique demands, and the best software depends on what you're working on.
+Not all industries are created equal, each industry has its own unique demands, and the best software depends on what you're working on.
 Some programs are built for character animation, while others shine in motion graphics or architectural visualization.
 Industry staples like Autodesk Maya and Cinema 4D continue to dominate, while Blender is rapidly gaining traction, and even After Effects is expanding its 3D capabilities.
 With so many options and new developments emerging, finding the right tool comes down to understanding what fits your workflow best.
-We explore this further in our “What is 3D Animation?” blog.

 So when people ask about the "industry standard," the real question is, which industry?
 Which software fits your workflow best?
 Let’s break it down.